kumbulanit/t-sql/tech company/untitled/Module 7 - Using DML to Modify Data/Lesson2_Modifying_and_Removing_Data.md

 -- ✓ 1.
 ALWAYS test with SELECT first
 -- GOOD: Test the WHERE clause
 SELECT COUNT(*) AS RecordsToUpdate
-FROM Employees
+FROM Employees e
 WHERE DepartmentID = 1 AND IsActive = 1;

 -- Then perform the UPDATE
 UPDATE Employees
-SET BaseSalary = BaseSalary * 1.03
+SET e.BaseSalary = e.BaseSalary * 1.03
 WHERE DepartmentID = 1 AND IsActive = 1;

 -- ✓ 2.
 Use transactions for important operations